 Final Thoughts

 Milieu, Idea, Character and Event make up the four elements of the MICE Quotient.
-These story structures help you realize the main plot line needed to be satisfying in the end.
+These story types help you realize the main plot line needed to be satisfying in the end.
 If you start the story with a question and don’t answer it, your readers will hate the book.
 Likewise, if you start a story building up a character and kill him half way through, no one will finish the book.
 Take a look at the story you’re writing, and ask yourself which element of the book excites you the most.
 Then use that answer to pick the best starting point, ending point, and main character for your book.

 Thanks for reading!